The Advent of Europeans in India- The Portuguese, the Dutch and the Danes

-Rise of Portuguese power In India
+Rise of Portuguese Power In India

 In 1505 AD, Francisco de Almeida was appointed as the first Portuguese governor in India.
-His policy being centric to controlling the Indian Ocean was known as the Blue Water Policy.
+His policy being centric on controlling the Indian Ocean was known as the Blue Water Policy.
 Alfonso de Albuquerque who replaced Almeida as the governor in 1509 AD, and captured Goa from the Sultan of Bijapur in 1510 AD is considered the real founder of the Portuguese power in India.
 Goa subsequently became the headquarters of the Portuguese settlements in India.
 Portuguese hold over the coastal areas and superiority in naval power helped them significantly.
-By the end of the 16th century, the Portuguese captured not only Goa, Daman, Diu, and Salsette but also a vast stretches along the Indian coast.
+By the end of the 16th century, the Portuguese captured not only Goa, Daman, Diu, and Salsette but also vast stretches along the Indian coast.

 Decline of Portuguese Power

-But the Portuguese rise in Indian had a short life as the new rival trading communities from Europe posed a big challenge to them.
+The Portuguese rise in Indian had a short life as the new rival trading communities from Europe posed a big challenge to them.
 Struggle among various rival trading blocs ensued in which Portuguese had to give way to the more powerful and enterprising competitors gradually rendering them an atrophied entity.

 Arrival of the British

 Arrival of the British and the establishment of British East India Company was the outcome of the Portuguese traders who earn enormous profit by selling their merchandise in India.
 Being motivated by the successful business stories of the Portuguese a group of English merchants -‘Merchant Adventurers’ formed a company- the East India Company in 1599 AD.
 The Company received a royal charter from Queen Elizabeth I on December 31, 1600 AD authorizing it to trade in the East.
-Queen was herself a share holder in the East India Company.
+Queen was herself a shareholder in the East India Company.

 Expansion in West and the South

-Subsequently in 1608 AD, the East India Company sent Captain William Hawkins to the court of the Mughal emperor Jahangir to secure royal patronage.
-He succeeded in getting royal permit for the Company to establish its factories at various places on the Western coast of India.
+Subsequently, in 1608 AD, the East India Company sent Captain William Hawkins to the court of the Mughal emperor Jahangir to secure royal patronage.
+He succeeded in getting a royal permit for the Company to establish its factories at various places on the Western coast of India.
 Then in 1615 AD, Sir Thomas Roe was sent by Emperor James I of England to Jahangir’s court, with a plea for more concession for the Company.
 Roe was very diplomatic and thus successfully secured a royal charter giving the Company freedom to trade in the whole of the Mughal territory.

 Expansion in the East

-After establishing its factories in south and west India, the company started to focus on east India particularly Bengal a significant province Mughal empire.
+After establishing its factories in the south and west India, the company started to focus on east India particularly Bengal a significant province Mughal empire.
 The governor of Bengal Sujauddaula in 1651 AD, allowed the English Company to carry out its trade activities in Bengal.
 A factory in Hugli was established and three villages -Sutanati, Govindapur and Kolkata- were purchased in 1698 AD by the Company to build a factory over there.
 Subsequently Fort William was raised in order to provide protection around the factory.